-HTC ThunderBolt, Nexus One updates begin rolling out todayAlex Wagner - Deputy Managing Editor, News Desk
+HTC ThunderBolt, Nexus One updates begin rolling out todayAlex Wagner - Editorial Director of News and Content

 Heads up, HTC ThunderBolt and Nexus One owners: software updates for both devices began rolling out today, and we've got all the details you need.
 Verizon just confirmed that an update (no, not Gingerbread) for the TBolt is being pushed out in stages beginning today.
 The update is 22.28MB in size and, once it's installed and your device reboots, you'll find the following fixes and enhancements:

 - Enhanced data connectivity when accessing the Verizon 3G network.

 - SMS and MMS messages are stored properly in the Messaging Application (Inbox, Sent, etc.).

 - Timing for device activation has been improved.